Liniar launches the UK’s most energy efficient PVCu window and door system – Zero|90.

 Construction begins on the new factory for HL Plastics and Tarpey Harris in Denby.

-The Liniar brand name is introduced.
+The Liniar brand name is introduced to the Flamstead Group.

 Roger Hartshorn and Mike Bosworth form Flamstead Holdings to buy back HL Plastics and Tarpey Harris.